 More accurate Method: Examine your Trichomes closely

 The most arcuate way to make a call on when your buds are ready for harvest is to use a loop to examine the Trichomes on your buds.
-The Trichomes also known as resin glands, crystals or glitter can provide you with the best option for calculating the correct harvest time.
+The Trichomes are also known as resin glands, crystals or glitter can provide you with the best option for calculating the correct harvest time.

 Trichomes change color as the bud matures from clear to cloudy.
 The trichomes look like little mushrooms under a 30x-60x power, illuminated microscope.
 For harvest, you want to pay attention to the trichomes that look like the little mushrooms.